 As a clay artist, there's a lot I could say about plates.
 They're a deceptively important object in the kitchen and any connoisseur of handmade pottery knows that not all ceramic plates are created equal.

 While I do love functional ceramics for everyday use, today there’s another kind of ceramic plate I want to talk about—and it's not the kind you eat on.
 Plates also serve as works of art and they can play an important role in interior design.

 Let's take a look at the different kinds of plates you may consider using in your design concept.

 Different kinds of decorative ceramic plates

 If you're interested in incorporating plates into your decor, first you should consider all of the different kinds of plates available to you.
 Afterwards, you can decide if you want to use a stand-alone piece, a collection of different kinds of plates, or an assortment of similar plates.

 Decorative plates have been sought after as ornamental decoration as far back as the 14th century, when merchants first introduced Chinese products to Europe.
 Delicate decorative dishes became popular collectibles among European nobility for their novelty, rarity and beauty.

 Pablo Picasso knew that ceramic vessels and plates allow a painter to bring exuberance to the room.
 He started creating decorative plates and other ceramic artwork in the 1940's and continued until the end of his life.
 (You can even find some of his ceramics for sale here.)
 Today, there are many contemporary artists painting unique and beautiful designs on plates.

-I create painted plates, sgraffito designed plates, as well as minimalist handmade plates for dining or decorating.
-Additionally, I'm creating new collections of decorative plates into the world of interior design.
-I create artistic plates that fuse contemporary design with wild scenes from roaring beaches and pristine forests.
+These are my personal favorite!
+I create unique artistic plates that fuse contemporary design with wild scenes from roaring beaches and pristine forests.
 They have texture and layers.
 Sometimes they have sand or natural elements fused with the glaze.

 Collections of Plates